How do I move my projects to the COMMAND Center Cloud from Dropbox?

 COMMAND Center uses the Nurse-Saul and Arrhenius methods.

 Isn't it more expensive to monitor maturity and temperature?

 Maturity and temperature monitoring do require an upfront cost.
 However, contractors, owners, and engineers who use maturity frequently save money on their projects, because maturity can speed project schedules, reduce the risk of reconstruction caused by inferior concrete, and decrease the need for costly concrete repairs over the lifetime of a project.

 Read about how The Beck Group used COMMAND Center to lower a project budget by $3 million in Dallas, Texas.

 Maturity’s advantages can far outweigh the costs associated with it.
 Adding maturity to traditional testing can increase safety, expedite construction schedules, and improve construction methods.

-How are maturity meters used in concrete strength testing?
+How are maturity sensors used in concrete strength testing?